EdYuTo/MoviesSampleApp/README.md

 - [ ] Migrate to combine
 - [ ] Migrate to SwiftTesting
 - [ ] Add cache expiry logic
+- [ ] Use api search instead of local search

 ## Dependencies
 This projects uses [Xcodegen](https://github.com/yonaskolb/XcodeGen), [Fastlane](https://fastlane.tools/) and [Bundler](https://bundler.io/) to minimize your time setting up everything!
 It also has [Swiftlint](https://realm.github.io/SwiftLint/) to ensure code coding style and conventions.